 It took me forever to paint our kitchen cabinets.
 The hardware was my excuse for waiting to paint our cabinet doors.
 I didn’t want to drill new holes and spent forever hardware shopping trying to find hinges with the exact same holes.
 Don’t let that stop you.
 Drilling new holes was not hard!
 This post is all about updating your kitchen cabinet hardware.

 Our kitchen has a footprint that works well for us, but was not at all what I wanted it to look like when we bought the house.
 Orange oak cabinets, bright yellow walls, and antique brass hardware are not looks that I enjoy.
 I knew I wanted teal cabinets so we made that happen!

 The Prep Work

 I painted all of the cabinet frames first and ensured they had plenty of time to dry and cure.
 In the meantime, shopping for hardware took forever.
 I have spray painted hardware before but I didn’t like the existing kitchen hardware.
-Nor did I think I’d ever get it clean.
+Nor did I think I’d ever get it clean enough to spray paint.
 Kitchens get super grimy.

 The handles on our cabinets are 3″ long which is a standard size and very easy to replace.
 I got these simple nickel handles at Home Depot.
 Our drawers didn’t have handles, but I knew I wanted to add them for functionality and cohesiveness which factored into how many we’d need.
 The vanity cabinets in the four bathrooms in our house are the same as the kitchen cabinets, so I bought enough hardware to update them as well.
 The powder room vanity served as a hinge test spot since we don’t want to keep it forever.

 Drilling in the Cabinet Frames